ape4fld/nf-genetic-correlations/README.md

 #### ⏱️ Time Considerations for LAVA:

-The LAVA process is currently set to 6 hours, which works well for 2-3 datasets.
-However, **running time increases significantly** with more datasets due to pairwise comparisons:
+The LAVA process is currently set to 5 hours, which works well for 4-5 phenotypes.
+However, **running time increases** with more datasets due to pairwise comparisons:
 - 3 datasets = 3 pairs
 - 5 datasets = 10 pairs
 - 10 datasets = 45 pairs